wgrodzicki/weaponry-system/Readme.md

 #### **Extensible architecture**

-The system uses the OOP principles to promote extesibility.
+The system uses the OOP principles to promote extensibility.
 At the core of the system are interfaces and abstract classes for general weapon types that can serve as the base for specific items used in the game.
 It creates the following hierarchy of classes:

 ![](Images/weaponry-hierarchy.png)